anniezfy/FIR_Filter/README.md

 Thesignal is the onewhich carries information from one sourceto thedestination.
 There aredifferenttypesofsignals.FilterplaysessentialroleinDigitalSignalProcessing(DSP).Filter is a system that passes certain frequency components and rejects other frequency components.

-Filtersaredesignedforthespecificationsofthedesiredpropertiesofthesystem.FPGAisa prototype device which is used to implement simpler algorithms.
+Filters are designed for the specifications of the desired properties of the system.FPGA is a prototype device which is used to implement simpler algorithms.

 # Signal:

-Inthefieldofcommunications,signalprocessingandinelectricalengineeringmore generally, a signal is any time-varying or spatial-varying quantity.
+In the field of communications,signal processing and in electrical engineering more generally, a signal is any time-varying or spatial-varying quantity.

-Inthephysicalworld,anyquantitymeasurablethroughtimeoroverspacecanbetakenasa signal.
-Within a complex society, anyset of human information or machine data also be taken as asignal.Suchinformationormachinedatamustallbepartsystemsexistinginthephysical world- either living or non-living.

 Despite the complexityof such systems, their outputs and inputs can often be represented as simple quantities measurable through time or across space.
 In the latter half of the 20thcentury Electrical engineering itself separated into several disciplines, specializing in the design and analysis of physical signals and systems, on one hand and in the functional behavior and conceptual structure of the complex human and machine systems, on the other.
 These engineeringdisciplineshaveledthewayinthedesign,study,andimplementationof systemsthat take advantage of signals as simple measurable quantities in order to facilitate the transmission, storage and manipulation of information.